sergpolly/FluUtils/README.md

 2) Pandemic H1N1 (pH1N1), pulled from fludb.org, analysed, cleaned, then coding sequences are identified for each sequence (along with some extra filtering), and the final alignment is formed.
 This alignemnt is needed for further SNP patterns vs RNA-structure pattern analysis.

+3) RNA structure & loci of interest association analysis.
+Series of heatmaps to plot for different features of RNA-loci association: is loci np-bound, paired, in a hairpin, etc. For all these features caluclate observed association-'probability' and the expected ones.